uleska/uleska-automate/README.md

 #### --compare_latest_results

 Contacts the Uleska Platfom API for the latest, and previous results related to the application and version specified, when it then compares those results to the previous results, highlighting any new or fixed issues.
 Requires a combination of application_name and version_name to be passed, or the application_id and version_id.
 If your pipeline wants to start the testing somewhere else, and come back later for the results to be compared to see what's changed since the last run, this is the way to get those results in a non-blocking way.
 This is the non-blocking equivalent of --test_and_compare (only it doesn't kick off the tests).

+#### --print_json

+Usable with --test_and_results, --test_and_compare, --latest_results, and --compare_latest_results.
+Takes the information returned by the Uleska Platform and prints it to stdout in JSON format.

 #### --get_ids